leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

   * [Magers & Quinn Booksellers](https://www.magersandquinn.com/)
   * [Amazon](https://smile.amazon.com/)

+Some general takeaways I've gotten from all these booked combined:

+  * The _ideology_ (as Zizek uses the word) of statism infects our imagination (Capitalist Realism) and thus creates a reflection of itself across a fractal of society.
+From pedegogical ideology (The Ignorant Schoolmaster) to our anthropology (Fragments of an Anarchist Anthropology) and thus the lense through which we exhume history (Hellenistic History and Culture).

 I will provide fuller analyses in their own blog posts and update this post with links to the articles for each book/section.